oracle/ojdbc-extensions/ojdbc-provider-jfr/README.md

 ## Installation

-This provider is distributed as single jar on the Maven Central Repository.
+This provider is distributed as a single jar on the Maven Central Repository.
 The jar is compiled for JDK 11, and is forward compatible with later JDK versions.
 The coordinates for the latest release are: